Dr. Omer Javed |

 Their implementation should have seen the light of a couple of months by now- with consequences already felt in for example, the likely slowdown of losses in the public sector enterprises, and in the poverty levels.
 I wonder if a blueprint even exists in the wildest dreams of the government.
 I do not doubt their intentions, but that needs to quickly translate in correcting the approach of PM: he needs to find the right people for policy formulation.

 Dr. Omer Javed holds PhD in Economics from the University of Barcelona, Spain.
 A former economist at International Monetary Fund, he is the author of Springer published book (2016), ‘The economic impact of International Monetary Fund programmes: institutional quality, macroeconomic stabilization, and economic growth’.
 This article was originally appeared in Pakistan Today and has been republished with the author’s permission.
+He tweets at @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.